la2050/archive/_organizations/instituto-de-educacion-popular-del-sur-de-california-idepsca.md

     - 'http://maker.good.is/myla2050connect2015/projects/LATrabajadoresConex.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      IDEPSCA organizes and educates low immigrant workers concerned with solving problems in their own communities in the areas of workforce and economic development and worker health and safety.
 title: Instituto de Educacion Popular del Sur de California (IDEPSCA)
-uri: /organizations/instituto-de-educacion-popular-del-sur-de-california-idepsca/
 extrapolated_project_ids:
   - '5102143'
 project_titles_from_extrapolated_project_ids:
-  - Connecting Low Wage Immigrant Workers to the Internet
-project_titles:
-  - Connecting Low Wage Immigrant Workers to the Internet
-project_titles_from_project_ids:
   - Connecting Low Wage Immigrant Workers to the Internet
 original_project_titles:
   - Connecting Low Wage Immigrant Workers to the Internet